Horse Cave Trio

 The Horse Cave Trio was named for the small town in Kentucky where DeVore's parents are from, though they moved to Ypsilanti, Michigan, in 1945.
 The group released its first full-length CD, Hot Rods, Choppers & Rock ‘n’ Roll on the Austin Texas indie label Tropic Lightning in 2004.
 Not a band to rest on their early success, the follow-up came in March 2006 with the release of Curb Service on the Embassy Hotel Records label.
 The disc features 11 brand new original tunes, including "Hillbilly Rock 'n' Roll", "Groove Daddy", "Rev It Up" and "Castle in the Sky".
 The music flits between American roots genres, from rockabilly to blues to country to gospel and all places in between.
 The Horse Cave Trio released the cd single/live EP Honeybee in October of 2007.

-The three men have genuine pedigree.
+These men have genuine pedigree.
 DeVore played in the band the Empty Set which released a single with the Stooges’ Ron Asheton on the Sympathy for the Record Industry label in 1992.
 According to DeVore, “The band went on to do two Asheton produced CD's and a sold out live show on the Sunset Strip, again with Ron, which was recorded and included on the first CD.
 The band did a follow-up tour of Europe which featured Michael Davis (MC5) and released a third and final cd in 1999.”

 Simon, meanwhile, has played in a number of Detroit bands of varying styles, having been ripping it up in the Motor City for many years.
 Notably, Simon played with Jimmie Bones & the Graverobbers featuring Jimmie Bones, now of Kid Rock’s band.